 The two capitals of this region – Srinagar & Jammu, produce a total of 770 tonne of solid waste every day.
 A majority of the waste goes to landfills but some of it also gets dumped near forested areas because there is no infrastructure to deal with it.
 If you’re heading to this region for a pilgrimage or a holiday, please make sure you minimise your waste and keep the Himalayas clean.

 Zero Waste Travel & Living in Leh

 - Refill your water bottle – 30,000 single-use plastic bottles are dumped in Leh every day.
-Do you want to add to that mess?
-My guess is no, you’d rather be a good tourist/traveller.
-The best thing you can do is to carry a reusable bottle and get it refilled at local cafes, dhabas, restaurants and homestays.
+The best thing you can do is to carry a reusable bottle and get it refilled at local cafes, dhabas, restaurants and home stays.

 There are two Dzomsa shops – one on Fort Road and another on Changspa road.
 In these shops, you can fill your water bottle, drink locally made apricot & seabuckthorn juice, buy dried apricots & nuts packed in paper and apricot kernel butter in glass bottles here.
 They also provide an eco-friendly laundry service here.

 - Buy package free fruits and vegetables – You can buy these Leh Main Bazaar or in the old town in Leh.

 Here’s hoping this Zero Waste Guide to North India will help you prepare and participate in the upcoming Zero Waste International Week.
 If you have any questions, comments or inputs that will enrich this guide, write to [email protected].

 A big thanks to Harshita Gupta, Priyanka Jain Nagpal and members of the Zero Waste Lifestyle-India for their inputs.